ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 ## Quick Start
-If you want to code and go then we welcome you to check out the ["companion" repository](https://github.com/thescientist13/greenwood-getting-started) we made to accompany this Getting Started guide.
+If you want to code and go then we welcome you to check out the ["companion" repository](https://github.com/thescientist13/greenwood-getting-started) we made to accompany this guide.

-To get to the code from this walkthrough, you can simply clone the repo, install dependencies, and off you go!
+To get he code from this walkthrough, you can simply clone the repo, install dependencies, and off you go!
 ```render bash
 $ git clone https://github.com/thescientist13/greenwood-getting-started
 $ cd greenwood-getting-started